yz-cnsdqz/yz-cnsdqz.github.io/index.md

 ## About Me

 I am a postdoc researcher at ETH Zurich, and have been studying on **digital human technologies**.
-My researches cover human body/motion modeling, behavior understanding and synthesis, body pose estimation and motion capture, etc, as well as their applications in mixed reality, architecture design, and healthcare.
+My researches cover human body/motion modeling, behavior generation and understanding, generative models, body pose estimation and motion capture, etc, as well as their applications in mixed reality, architecture design, and healthcare.

 ## Research Experiences and Interests